Course Fees (EU)

 What career opportunities are available to me?

 Many graduates will develop careers as professional performers in various ensemble settings, freelance musicians, ensemble leaders and conductors, instrumental/vocal teachers, musicologists, researchers, journalists, and arts administrators.
-Many students go on to postgraduate study in performance, education, musicology or composition.
+Many students go on to postgraduate study in performance, education, musicology and composition.

 Does CSM offer masterclasses/workshops with visiting professional artists?